-Money is not provided for substitutes for part-time or full-time instructors; therefore, it is important for instructors to meet each class.
+Substitute instructors are not provided for part-time or full-time instructors; therefore, it is important for you to meet each class.
 However, if an absence is unavoidable, you should make arrangements with the division chair or instructional coordinator for anticipated absences.
 If a sudden illness or emergency arises, you must notify the division chair or instructional coordinator as early as possible prior to the absence so that students can be notified about the schedule for make-up classes.